phrase/PhraseAppXcode/README.md

 3. Restart Xcode

-The plugin was successfully tested on OS X 10.9 with Xcode 6.1. and Xcode 6.2 but might work with other versions of Xcode and Mac OS, too.
+The plugin was successfully tested on OS X 10.9/10.10 with Xcode 6.1, 6.2, 6.3 and 6.4 but might work with other versions of Xcode and Mac OS, too.

 ## Setup